z4kn4fein/stashbox/docs/usage/advanced-registration.md

 <!-- div:left-panel -->
 You have the option to bind a factory delegate to a registration that the container will invoke directly to instantiate your service.

 You can use parameter-less and custom parameterized delegates as a factory.
+[Here](configuration/registration-configuration?id=factory) is the list of all available options.

-You can also get the current dependency resolver as a delegate parameter used to resolve any additional dependencies required for the service construction.
+You can also get the current dependency resolver as a delegate parameter used to resolve any additional dependencies required for service construction.

 <!-- div:right-panel -->